 - jalapeno: For a spicy little kick.

 - lime: For a touch of acid and flavor

 - red onion: I prefer this with red onion for both the color and flavor, but white onion could be substituted in a pinch.

 - garlic: Just a clove or two so as not the overpower.

-- salt: Start with a little more and add more as needed.
+- salt: Start with a little and add more as needed.
 If you're planning to eat this salsa with salted chips, be sure to taste the salsa with a chip.
 Sometimes you might think the salsa needs more salt but then it tastes just right when paired with a salted chip.
-YOu can always add more salt, but good luck removing it if you add too much!
+You can always add more salt, but good luck removing it if you add too much!

 How to Make Restaurant Style Salsa

 - First, drain and rinse two cans of tomatoes.